Nettvendt/wp-plugin-myhost-force-https/README.md

 The anchor of the added link is extracted from the guide document itself, no need to translate.
 The document title is retrieved directly from the document, using a configurable timout.
 The title is then cached for a configurable time.
 An English fallback title is provided in case of any failure to get an external resource.
 Alle configurations in a special section at the top of the file.
 Documented in source.

 This plugin is made for PRO ISP, at own initiative.
-It's main php file is intended to be placed in <code>wp-content/mu-plugins</code> folder.
-End user may delete it whout any consequence except not seeing this link any more.
+It's main php file is intended to be placed in <code>wp-content/mu-plugins</code> folder, but also be placed in <code>wp-content/plugins</code> as an ordinary plugin.
+End user may delete it, or deactivate it, whout any consequence except not seeing the document link any more.

 Suggested roll-out: To all sites with WordPress, PHP >= 5.6 and "Force HTTPS Redirect" not enabled in cPanel.